 Many experts believe that there is a significant chance that humanity will develop machines more intelligent than ourselves during the 21st century.
 This could lead to large, rapid improvements in human welfare, but there are good reasons to think that it could also lead to disastrous outcomes.
 The problem of how one might design a highly intelligent machine to pursue realistic human goals safely is very poorly understood.
 If AI research continues to advance without enough work going into the research problem of controlling such machines, catastrophic accidents are much more likely to occur.
 Despite growing recognition of this challenge, fewer than 100 people worldwide are directly working on the problem.

-We estimate that the risk of a serious catastrophe caused by machine intelligence within the next 100 years is between 1 and 10%.
+We think work on positively shaping AI has the potential for a very large positive impact, because the risks AI poses are so serious.
+We estimate that the risk of a severe, even existential catastrophe caused by machine intelligence within the next 100 years is something like 10%.

 The arguments for working on this problem area are complex, and what follows is only a brief summary.
 If you prefer video, then see this TED talk: